mb21/panwriter/README.md

 ### Possible TODOs

 - Windows, Linux versions
+- Integrate CSS also into pandoc export
 - Preview:
     - add button to toggle paged.js on/off
     - sync scroll, or at least scroll on click
 - Editor:
     - adjust font-size on editor window resize
+    - add `Insert` menu with YAML and markdown snippets to insert at cursor position
     - spell check
     - find/replace
+- make PanWriter more hackable (like Atom): e.g. make it possible to load an editor theme etc.
 - [Code signing](https://www.electron.build/code-signing)
 - [Variable substitution in body](https://github.com/jgm/pandoc/issues/1950#issuecomment-427671251)
 - GUI popup on file import: at least allow to set `-f`, `-t`, `--track-changes` and `--extract-media`